Smart gun

-A smart gun, also called a smart-gun, or smartgun, is a firearm that can detect its authorized user(s) or something that is normally only possessed by its authorized user(s).
-The term is also used in science fiction to refer to various types of semi-automatic firearms.
+A smart gun, also called a smart-gun, or smartgun, is a firearm that can detect it is being used by authorized user(s) or in an authorized location.
+Various designs have been proposed to prevent accidental discharge and criminal misuse of firearms.
+The term is also used in science fiction to refer to various types of firearms with self-aiming capabilities or which use smart bullets.

-Smart guns have one or more systems that allow them to fire only when activated by an authorized user.
-Those systems typically employ RFID chips or other proximity tokens, fingerprint recognition, magnetic rings, or mechanical locks.
-They can thereby prevent accidental shootings, gun thefts, and criminal usage by persons not authorized to use the guns.
+User-specific smart guns typically employ RFID chips or other proximity tokens.
+They are intended to prevent accidental shootings (e.g. by children), gun thefts, and criminal usage by persons not authorized to use the guns.

+Location-based guns implement geofencing via GPS; a wireless signal from a base station or a motion-activated time lock to prevent usage if the firearm is stolen or otherwise removed from its authorized location.

 Related to smart guns are other smart firearms safety devices such as biometric or RFID activated accessories and safes.

 Commercial availability

 No smart gun has ever been sold on the commercial market in the United States.
 The Armatix iP1, a .22 caliber handgun with an active RFID watch used to unlock it, is the most mature smart gun developed.
 It was briefly planned to be offered at a few retailers before being quickly withdrawn due to pressure from gun-rights advocates concerned that it would trigger the New Jersey Childproof Handgun Law.

 As of 2019, a number of startups and companies including Armatix, Biofire, LodeStar Firearms, and Swiss company SAAR are purportedly developing various smart handguns and rifles, but none have brought the technology to market.